apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 # cas.monitor.endpoints.singleSignOnStatus.sensitive=true
 ```

-### Admin Status Endpoints With Spring Security
+### Securing Endpoints With Spring Security

-Status endpoints may also be secured by Spring Security.
+Monitoring endpoints may also be secured by Spring Security.
 You can define the authentication scheme/paths via the below settings.

 ```properties
 # security.ignored[0]=/**